 What is an Eternity Band?

-History of Eternity Bands
+History of Eternity Rings

-Determining the Quality of an Eternity Band
+Evaluating the Quality of an Eternity Ring

-With no diamond certifications, it’s especially important to review the diamonds yourself.
-Make sure the diamonds are eye clean, meaning they don’t have noticeable blemishes.
+When reviewing diamonds yourself, make sure the stones have a good amount of brilliance.
+They should also be eye clean, meaning they should not have noticeable inclusions.
 To evaluate the colour, ensure the diamonds appear white in relation to the setting.
-Besides, check if the colour is consistent throughout the band.
+Besides, check if the colour of diamonds is consistent throughout the band.

 Eternity bands are commonly available in a prong, channel, bezel, pavé, bar and flush setting.
 In case you are planning to pair the band with your engagement or wedding ring, try to match its setting style as closely as possible to your existing rings.

 It is important to understand that much of what you are paying for in an eternity ring is the jeweller’s craftmanship and the setting style.
 That is why these two factors have a great effect on the beauty and the quality of the ring.

 Like for other jewellery types, there is no “best” metal for eternity rings.
 The type and colour of metal – typically yellow gold, rose gold, white gold or platinum – is based primarily on your personal preferences.

 The only thing to remember is that eternity rings are designed for everyday wear, meaning the metal used should be durable.
 Both 14k and 18k gold in all colours, together with platinum, are perfect for infinity rings.
 Just keep in mind that white gold rings need occasional replating, which platinum rings do not.